Index

 Nagorno Karabagh - Official Web Page of the NKR President

-Jermuk - One of Armenia's resorts towns [ Karabagh ]
+Jermuk - resort town [ Karabagh ]

 It is rich with hot mineral waters that treat abdominal, liver and neurotic disease; surrounded by woods and alpine meadows.
 Tsolk waterfall originated from Jermuk River makes incredible scenery.